liberland/Constitution/Liberland-constitution.md

   * **§III.9(2)** All Agencies shall be supervised by relevant Departments and no Agency shall operate outside its own jurisdiction or the jurisdiction of its Department.
 * **§III.10.** Each Department shall be headed by the Secretary of State for the respective Department.
   * **§III.10(1)** All Secretaries of State shall answer to the Chancellor and shall be removable from the office by the Chancellor at any time.
-  * **§III.10(2)** All Secretaries of State may appoint and remove Under-Secretaries of State for their Departments as deemed appropriate.
+  * **§III.10(2)** All Secretaries of State may appoint and remove up to five Under-Secretaries of State for their Departments who shall act as their deputies supervising a specific section of the work of the Department.
 * **§III.11.** The Chief Attorney of the Republic shall be independent and shall head the Office of the Chief Attorney of the Republic.
   * **§III.11(1)** The Chief Attorney of the Republic shall be appointed by the Chancellor for a term of six years.
   * **§III.11(2)** The Chief Attorney of the Republic shall have the power to request the Supreme Court to issue a declaration as to the law and/or the Constitution of the Free Republic of Liberland.